SUI-Components/sui/packages/sui-bundler/README.md

 `scripts` property accept ScriptExtHtmlWebpackPlugin config: https://github.com/numical/script-ext-html-webpack-plugin#configuration

-`manualCompression`: Compress files manually to gzip and brotli (if supported).
-Useful to use along with a S3 and Lambda@Edge in order to send the best content for the userAgent. (default: `false`)

 `extractComments`: Determine whether comments shall be extracted to a separate file or not.
 Like LICENSE comments. (default: `false`)

 `targets`: Object with information about the browser and version supported. (default: `see the next example`)